DiNitride/Discord-Music-Status/README.md

 #### Installing Logbook and Discord via Pip

-Open command prompt, and type `pip install logbook` and `pip install discord` This should install both modules
+Open command prompt, and type `pip install logbook` and `pip install discord.py` This should install both modules

 If for some reason it doesn't, [read here](https://packaging.python.org/tutorials/installing-packages/)